vancluever/z2d/README.md

 Currently:

  * Basic rendering of lines and cubic Beziers.
    - Circular arc helpers now exist.
-Using these to draw ellipses are planned with the addition of transformations.
+Using these to draw ellipses is planned with the addition of transformations.
 Additionally, examples exist in the [`spec/`](spec/) directory for representing arcs and quadratic Beziers with current primitives.